EECOERP/UdtClient/README.md

 }
 ```

-### 3. Insert single instance or lists of your registered and mapped POCO:
+### 3. Insert, Update, or Delete single instance or lists of your registered and mapped POCO:

 ```csharp
 var reservation = new CustomerInventoryReservation